 - Conspiracy, attempt, or acting as an accessory to a crime involving moral turpitude

-CMTs make you inadmissible to the U.S., which means you won’t be able to re-enter the country.
+A CMT conviction can prevent re-entry into the U.S., jeopardizing your residency status.
+Coupled with expired green card deportation risks, it can make returning or staying in the U.S. legally even more difficult.
 They are deportable offenses and also prevent you from meeting the good moral character requirement for U.S. citizenship.
 If you believe a crime you committed may be a CMT, you should speak to an attorney as soon as possible.

 Aggravated Felony